 A coarse cloak (Kherqeh) has been what a high spiritually ranked Sufi presented to another Sufi of lower rank.
 They are differently named depending upon various occasions under which they are presented to a Sufi.

-Among some orders of Sufis, in occasions like thanksgiving, they follow an old tradition of playing music and dancing.
+Among some orders of Sufis, on occasions like Thanksgiving, they follow an old tradition of playing music and dancing.
 Sama’ is a spiritual means to persuade Sufis to dance, which is mixed with spiritual rejoicing.

 The Influence of Mysticism on Human Life

-Mysticism and Sufism have influenced the societies they have grown in.
+Mysticism and Sufism in Iran have influenced the societies they have grown in, just like anywhere else in the world.
 True Sufism have put positive impacts on the others resulting in great changes like: producing balance in religions, respecting humanity, teaching uprightness and liberalism, purifying heart, associating with people, tending to cooperation and devotion, leading people toward the truth, introspecting, teaching love and kindness, ignoring the gravity of death, believing in the importance of human beings, helping religion to flourish, helping the richness of literature and so on.